rosdykat/didit-reddit-upvote-example/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+# Reflections

+## Setup

+- Set up was fine, really no errors!

+## auth.js

+- Was stuck on this for a while, recieving an error saying "The redirect_uri is not associated with this application."
+I read some documentation and was starting to think it was to do with my oAuth settings.
+I had the callback URL as the deployment url instead of the local url, which is what I was currently working on at the time !!

+## Features

+- With this I belive the application is running with all of the basic features listed in the readme, and will now start working on the potential future features!!

+## Fixes

+- Fix page titles on post pages to match the post title ✅ ?
+I can't tell automatically at the beginning, but it looks done

+- Handle the error when you click to vote while not logged in to show a nice error message ✅
+- Added an on brand error page, with a link to the login button.
+- However, if you get redirected to this from the home page, the "didit" button will not be able to redirect you to the home page.
+  - If you get redirected to this from a post, this works fine

+## Future Features

+- Profile page: Made the link to the dynamic route, just need to fill the page.jsx